Skip to main content

 In the book, Klein explains why neither intuitions or analyses alone are adequate for sound decisions (get a quick overview in our full book summary).
 Thus, we shouldn’t blindly follow our intuitions, nor should we suppress them.
 Klein’s solution is to:

-Strengthen our intuition, so we can see things we previously wouldn’t have noticed, and use our intuition reliably and effectively to improve the quality of our decisions;
+- Develop our intuition skills to see things we previously wouldn’t have noticed, and ensure our application of intuition is reliable and effective, improving the quality of our decisions.;

 INTUITIVE SKILLS TRAINING